 AzimUT is the flagship project of Space Society Twente.
 We are actively developing and building rockets.
 The AzimUT team is a highly motivated, skilled, and disciplined team that would like to introduce rocketry to Twente.
-By combining our absolute interest, vast capability, and enormous motivation for rocketry, we plan to develop and build a hybrid rocket that could reach an altitude of a few kilometers.
+By combining our absolute interest, vast capability, and enormous motivation for rocketry, we plan to develop and build rockets that could reach a few kilometers.
 This ambitious project can be divided into four main groups, working together and helping each other where necessary.

-This Avionics group focuses on the electronics part of the rocket.
-The onboard electrical system is mainly responsible for the guidance, navigation, and control of the rocket throughout its flight profile, as well as flight measurement data.
-This group designs a data logger and telemetry system, which will send real-time flight data to a computer on the ground as well as storing it on the rocket and which will feed information to the rocket's software for guidance.
-This guidance can be done by Thrust Vector Control (TVC).
-This group will also work together with the propulsion group for ground test measurements and the structural group for the launch pad.
+The Avionics group focuses on the electronics part of the rocket.
+This group designs a data logger and telemetry system, which will send real-time flight data to a computer on the ground as well as storing it on the rocket.
+The group is developing a Thrust Vector Control (TVC) system that can use the data to guide the rocket.
+This group will also work together with the Propulsion group for ground test measurements and the structural group for the launch pad.

 Recovery and Safety group

 The Recovery and Safety group focuses on recovering the rocket after launch and keeping everything safe.
-It will design and test a parachute recovery system.
+It will design, build, and test a parachute recovery system.
 Rocketry, although exciting, can be quite dangerous.
-This group has the purpose of ensuring the safety of everyone involved during all activities.
-This group also has the task of looking into legal obligations.
-This entire project is to be carried out such that it is in compliance with the law.
+That is why this group has the purpose of ensuring the safety of everyone involved during all activities.
+It also has the task of looking into legal obligations, because the entire project is to be carried out such that it is in compliance with the law.

 Structural System and Integration group

-The structural system and integration group deals with the structural components of the rocket, such as the fuselage, fins, and nose cone.
+The Structural system and Integration group deals with the structural components of the rocket, such as the fuselage, fins, and nose cone.
 These components are to be designed to allow maximum aerodynamic performance and overall structural integrity.
 This group develops the launch pad as well.
-It also oversees the rocket's design in the big picture: how all parts and aforementioned subsystems integrate to assemble and launch a fully functioning rocket as a whole.
+It also oversees the rocket's design in the big picture: how all parts and subsystems integrate to assemble and launch a fully functioning rocket.